-Any allergy which exists on admission or arises while enrolled which might jeopardize the students' health must be reported on the physical exam or to the course coordinator and will require a medical explanation and release.
-In the event of latex allergy, latex-free gloves will be provided by the Nursing Department.
-It is the students' responsibility to check labels and avoid products containing materials to which they might be allergic in the skills and simulation lab as well as the clinical rotation.
+Any allergy which exists on beginning NURS 4500 or arises while enrolled in the course which might jeopardize the students' health must be reported on the physical exam or to the course instructor and will require a medical explanation and release.
+It is the students' responsibility to check labels and avoid products containing materials to which they might be allergic in the clinical rotation of NURS 4500.